Welcome to Toe River ArtsPromoting The Arts In Mitchell And Yancey Counties Since 1976

 Burnsville’s Gateway project is a key part of the NC Arts Council’s SmART Initiative focusing on arts-driven economic development strategies to build stronger economies and communities.
 The proposed artwork will showcase the work of local resident, regional, and national artists that will tell the story of the city.
 To learn more >

 Glass Orbs - 1st Batch

 Gabions pictured above are approximately 1/10 the actual completed size.
 Check out one on display at the Burnsville Gallery.

 Phase I of the Burnsville SmART Public Art Plan began with glass artists—Rob Levin, Kenny Pieper, David and Hayden Wilson, and Courtney Dodd.
 Take a few moments and watch Chanse Simpson’s videos—Part I Part II.
 Your support has helped to make this initial “burst” of color happen.
 Please continue by clicking below.

 Include your name, address, phone, and email.
 We’ll keep you informed.

 The work of the Toe River Arts Council is made possible through support from:

-And from John & Robyn Horn Foundation, Samuel L. Phillips Foundation, Blumenthal Foundation, Mountain Air Residents Community Fund, The Foundation for Bluegrass Music, Young & McQueen, A.J.
-Fletcher Foundation, and the Towns of Burnsville and Spruce Pine.
+And from John & Robyn Horn Foundation, Samuel L. Phillips Foundation, Blumenthal Foundation, Mountain Air Residents Community Fund, Young & McQueen, A.J.
+Fletcher Foundation, Wayne C. Henderson Festival, and the Towns of Burnsville and Spruce Pine.